 Childhood Obesity and Sexual Abuse

-The association between childhood obesity and sexual abuse is strongest in extremely obese children and adults.
+The association between childhood obesity and sexual abuse is strongest in children and adults with severe obesity.
 It is generally thought that extreme obesity is rare; however, it affects nine million adults and two million children in the U.S. The statistics for child sexual abuse are just as alarming.

 The CDC reports that approximately one in six boys and one in four girls are sexually abused before the age of 18.
 In 2005, the U.S. Department of Health and Human Services reported that 83,600 children were sexually abused.
-Sadly, extremely obese children, who have histories of sexual abuse, may be more common than we think.
+Sadly, children with severe obesity, who have histories of sexual abuse, may be more common than we think.

 The Link between Child Sexual Abuse and Obesity

 One explanation for weight gain in those with a history of child sexual abuse is binge eating disorder (BED).
-BED is at least six times more common in obese people and three to four times more common in obese people who report a history of childhood sexual abuse.
+BED is at least six times more common in people with obesity and three to four times more common in people with obesity who report a history of childhood sexual abuse.
 The effects of child sexual abuse (poor self esteem, poor body image, impulsive behavior and drug abuse) are common predictors of the binge eating and obesity.
 That is, compulsive eating may be one way to manage the depression related to child sexual abuse.